flutter/website/src/docs/release/breaking-changes/test-text-input.md

 ## Migration guide

-Tests that relied on the dirty state will have to be updated.
-For example, this
+Tests that relied on dirty state from a previously run testwill have to be updated.
+For example, this test:
-test:

 ```dart
     expect(tester.testTextInput.editingState['text'], isEmpty);